 Simple English definitions for legal terms

-Read a random definition: power of termination
+Read a random definition: inference-stacking

 The continuity-of-entity doctrine is a legal principle that says if a company transfers its assets to another company and only one company remains, the new company will be held responsible for the actions of the old company if they have the same owners and directors.
 This means that the new company cannot escape liability for the old company's actions just by changing its name or structure.